 Sizes: IMPORTANT.
 All sizes are approximate.
 That means that although a railway sleeper may be described as approximately 2600mm in length, or 250mm in depth, or 150mm in width it may in fact be several centimetres (or inches) longer or shorter.
 As it happens, most landscaping projects have an element of flexibility or tolerance in them and can cope with this.
 If your project needs exact accuracy in length, width or depth, then you may need to cut the railway sleeper to your precise specifications yourself, or think of using a different size or type of railway sleeper.

-The king of railway sleepers!
-Incredible reclaimed African tropical hardwood railway sleepers suitable for outside landscaping, steps, raised beds, construction, decking, aquatics etc.. as well as internal furniture, lintels, woodturning etc..
-Indeed, any project where you want untreated and amazingly durable railway sleepers without any creosote complications, and with the character of its railway history all apparent on one side.
+The king of railway sleeper timbers!
+Even though they are 60 years old, and medium to high grade, these incredible reclaimed African tropical hardwood railway sleepers are still suitable for a welcome second life as outside landscaping, steps, raised beds, construction, decking, aquatics etc.. as well as internal furniture, lintels, woodturning etc..
+Indeed, any project where you want untreated and durable railway sleepers without any creosote complications, and with the character of its railway history all apparent on one side.
+Having spent up to 60 years on a railway track, they will inevitably have the rustic signs of weathering, with cracks, loose bits, and 'character' with occasional areas of crumbly softness or decay.
+These long lasting timbers are sometimes even used underwater.
 Very serious weight, so plan for strong help !
-Extremely long lasting, and can even be used underwater.
 There can be some variations in width and depth, so allow for this in your project.

 Important information about your used railway sleepers